 Our factory-trained technicians offer prompt, courteous service and complete repairs for both garage doors and electric openers.

-Please note: at this time, due to a shortage of technicians and difficulties in obtaining parts from our suppliers, we are currently booking service calls out approximately 1-3 weeks.
+Please note: at this time, due to a shortage of technicians and difficulties in obtaining parts from our suppliers, we are currently booking service calls out several weeks.

 We ask that you remain patient with our staff as we navigate these ongoing difficulties and please be aware that we do not service customers that are disrespectful to our staff.

 NOTE IF YOU HAVE A BROKEN SPRING: We need to know what type of spring you have before we can come out to replace it.
 See our guide below to identify your springs.
 If you have any type of spring that is not torsion: we will quote you for converting to torsion spring(s) for your safety, convenience, and cost-savings.

 Not sure what the problem is?
 We have some helpful tips to try and identify or troubleshoot common problems.

 Still need service?
 Please complete the form below to get started.

 Identifying Your Garage Door Springs

 The most important things for identifying your springs are where they are located and how many you have.
 Click on any of the images below to view full-size.